oat-sa/taohub-articles/forge/Bt26tag2.md

 Benchmarks
 ----------

-Our benchmarks were achieved using a topology on our network as such:\
+Our benchmarks were achieved using a topology on our network as such:<br/>

 - One load balancer appliance (Varnish)\
 - Two desktop computers acting as application servers with php-fpm (one high end with 8 cores-SSD, one mid end 4 cores)\
 - One redis server . (a low end computer)

 ![](resources/bench1k.png)

-That small topology allowed us to reach 1000 test takers simultaneously taking a test (they all start the test in a 30 secs time frame, they all go through all the items and respond to the items quickly).\
+That small topology allowed us to reach 1000 test takers simultaneously taking a test (they all start the test in a 30 secs time frame, they all go through all the items and respond to the items quickly).<br/>

 Total Avg response time from the server \< 100 msecs

 Known Issues